 Oleophobic coatings work in much the same way hydrophobic coatings do, although they primarily repel oils.
 Grease and oils from hands are deposited on absolutely everything we touch, especially highly chemically reactive surfaces that have been cleaned or treated during manufacturing processes.

-Oleophobic coatings are often used on electronics screens in the form of nanoparticle coatings, which are extremely thin films deposited through plasma chemical vapor deposition (CVD).
-This process takes place in a chamber where the coatings are introduced in a gaseous state and bonded to the surface of the glass, metal or plastic.
-These coatings are invisibly shallow and transparent so they’re perfect for optics and photonic applications.
+Oleophobic coatings are often used on electronic screens in the form of nanoparticle coatings, which are extremely thin films deposited through plasma chemical vapor deposition (CVD).
+This process takes place in a chamber where the coatings are introduced in a gaseous state and bonded to the surface of the glass, metal, or plastic.
+These coatings are invisibly shallow and transparent, so they’re perfect for optics and photonic applications.

 The Unique Challenges of Adhesively Bonding Electronic Devices